denis-beurive/linux-notes/bash.md

 fi # => The entry key3 is not set anymore
 ```

 > Don't use the option "`set -u`".
-On some versions of BASH, this option may cause problems with empty hash maps.
+This option causes problems with empty hash maps.

 ## Using SED for current operations